INL/BlackLab/site/docs/server/rest-api/api-versions.md

     - `summary` has been restructured to group related values together.
 Keys have been renamed for clarity.
     - response keys `left`/`right` have been replaced with `before`/`after` in the `/hits` response.
     - `docInfos` now have a `metadata` subobject instead of mixing metadata with `mayView` and `lengthInTokens`.
+    - When using `usecontent=orig`, the value of `escapexmlfragment` now defaults to `true`, so XML fragments from the document will be escaped as CDATA.
+Set it to `false` to include them as part of the XML structure instead (the old default).

 ## API support roadmap